willi84/impfdashboard-json/README.md

 I've created with [KWGT](https://play.google.com/store/apps/details?id=org.kustom.widget&hl=de&gl=US) the widget.
 I am using the [Pro Version](https://play.google.com/store/apps/details?id=org.kustom.widget.pro&hl=de&gl=US)
-You can load my preset from here:
+You can load my preset from here but the pro version is needed to load it:
 * [import preset](https://github.com/willi84/impfdashboard-json/blob/main/widget/Impfstatus_Widget.kwgt?raw=true)

 ## preset data
+If you don't want to buy the pro version you can configure it yourself with the following data:
 ### globals
 | type | description | key   | value |
 |------|--------------|-------|-------|